RockLikeAmadeus/swe-toolbox/language-reference/go-reference/README.md

 }
 ```

 - Interfaces are implicitly implemented by structs.
 There is no `implements` keyword, or anything similar.
+Also, Go interfaces only define behavior, not state, so they only define what a type should be able to do, not what data it should hold.

 - When you call a function or method, the arguments are always copied.
 Passing by reference, or attempting to avoid copies of large data structures, requires explicit handling of pointers.
 Struct pointers are automatically de-referenced so if the type is `*Account` (a pointer to an account), you can access it like `myAccount.Balance()`, which is really a shortcut for `(*myAccount).Balance()`.